 Without the hard work and determination of your employees, your business will not make significant strides.
-Employees are your greatest assets, and as an employer, it’s your responsibility to provide for them physically, financially, emotionally or in any other meaningful way.
+Employees are your greatest assets, and as an employer, it’s your responsibility to keep them happy in a financial and emotional way.

 The key to build a successful business is to make sure that your employees are satisfied and motivated.
 Doing so will ensure:

 - Creation of a strong foundation for your organisation’s future.